teemo/timezone-lookup/README.md

 ### reduce file

-At this step dataset is already usable but quite heavy.
+At this step the dataset is already usable but quite heavy.
 To reduce it we applied transformations on it:
 * use timezone ids instead of timezone strings.
 Keep a mapping file to do the conversion.
 * remove the index (the index was useful to process steps in parallel and reorder the result)
 * remove latitude and the longitude, because only the position of the points in the file matters (see later the hash function).